jamesbenet/no-country-for-old-men/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 -Readme file with my project's worksheet, a link to the live site and other pertinent info.

--Find an use an external API.
+-Find an external API, read the documentation available and make sure it's usable.

-Build site to display data using HTML, CSS and Javascript.
+-Build site to display data using HTML, CSS and Javascript.

-Style with Flexbox.
+-Style with Flexbox or Grid.

-Make a GET request with axios to retrieve external data from API and pass it to my site's DOM.
+-Make a GET request with axios to retrieve external data from API and insert some of the retrieved data my site's DOM.

-Implemenet responsive design on my site, so that it will be presentable on a tablet/cellphone (at least one) as well as laptop.
+-Implemenet responsive design on my site, so that it will be presentable on a tablet/cellphone (at least one) as well as laptop.

-Host my site on a free hosting service such as Github pages.
+-Host my site on a free hosting service such as Github pages.

 #### PostMVP
-Readme file with my project's worksheet, a link to the live site and other pertinent info.

-Find an use an external API.

-Build site to display data using HTML, CSS and Javascript.

-Style with Flexbox.

-Make a GET request with axios to retrieve external data from API and pass it to my site's DOM.

-Implemenet responsive design on my site, so that it will be presentable on a tablet/cellphone (at least one) as well as laptop.

-Host my site on a free hosting service such as Github pages.

-Daily Github commits.
+-Add more pertinent data; my goal in MVP is to present 4 data points for each country but I could add more countries and data points

+-add graphs/pictures to improve presntation of my site

 ## Project Schedule